Trent Thompson, Senior Pastor

 George Romanacce, Worship Pastor

-George serves as Worship Pastor at West Shore.
-He has been leading worship in multiple settings for the past 13 years and is a songwriter for Sovereign Grace Music.
-Growing up in New Jersey and spending years in Orlando, Florida, he now returns to the northeast.
-He and his wife Noelle also lead the anti-human trafficking ministry, “Set Free Event” doing high school assemblies and church presentations with awareness, prevention, and mobilization in mind against modern-day slavery.
+George grew up in New Jersey and spending years in Florida, he returned to the northeast in 2016 to begin his role here.
+He has been leading worship in different settings for the past 17 years and is a songwriter for Sovereign Grace Music.
 George is currently pursuing an MDiv in Worship Leadership from Southern Seminary.
-With their three children, Brynn, William and Benjamin, their family loves to travel, try new foods, and do ministry together.
+With his wife Noelle and their four children, their family loves to travel, try new foods, and do ministry together.
 George has a passion to see the church treasure the Gospel in song and have a Biblical understanding of worship as it relates to the church and our individual lives.

 Dan Spino, Belong Pastor

-As the Belong Pastor, Dan gets to live out his passion of creating pathways for others to connect and do life together.
+Dan’s honest faith journey started in his mid-twenties.
+Since then God has taken him on a journey, drawing him into deeper waters through various life experiences, people, and most importantly – His Word.
+Now as the Belong Pastor, Dan gets to live out his passion of creating pathways for others to connect and do life together.
 Dan has spent several years serving in churches and in the Human Resource Management field.
 Originally from the Buffalo, New York area, he has moved around the country throughout his professional career.
 While living in northern New Jersey, he met and married Stephanie.
 He has both an MDiv (Trinity Evangelical Divinity School) and a Masters in Human Resource Management.
-Most recently, God has led them to Central Pennsylvania from the Chicago area.
-Dan is a Buffalo Sabres fan and a food and coffee snob.
-He thoroughly loves every dining experience and enjoys creative outlets in cooking and woodworking.
 He and Stephanie love to explore new cities, checking out cafes along the way.
+As avenues of rest, Dan likes to do woodworking, gardening and watching the Buffalo Sabres.

 Ken Thompson, Pastor of Visitation and Caring Ministries

-Ken came to West Shore in 1996, serving for five year as pastor of student ministries.
+Ken came to the church in 1996, serving for five years as pastor of student ministries.
 In 2000, Ken moved into his present ministry role as Pastor of Caring Ministries.
-It has been his privilege to serve members of the West Shore Church body during times of sickness and loss as well as moments of great joy and celebration.
+It has been his privilege to serve the church family during times of sickness and loss as well as moments of great joy and celebration.
 Ken oversees a team of people committed to caring for those who are a part of our body and beyond.
 He is a graduate of Eastern Mennonite University and Philadelphia Theological Seminary.
 He and his wife, Carol, live in Dillsburg and have three grown children.

-Nate serves the church as Pastor of Discipleship, caring for and overseeing various people groups within the church, including Men’s Ministry, Small Group and Fellowship Group Ministries, and young adults.
+Nate serves the church as the Train Pastor, caring for and overseeing various people groups within the church, including Men’s Ministry, the Leadership Development Track and Fellowship Group Ministries.
 With a passion for people, Nate is earnest to see genuine, permanent transformation in hearts and lives—that we all become more and more like Jesus.
-He and his wife Kim are particularly pleased to be part of SixTen, the young adult fellowship group that meets Sunday morning and throughout the week.
+He and his wife Kim love going to dinner with couples in the congregation now that they are empty-nesters.

-Nate has worked at Calvin College, Trinity International University, and Wheaton College, as well as serving as director of ministries for CAMP-of-the-WOODS and, prior to coming to West Shore in 2007, served as associate pastor at the Adirondack Bible Chapel in Piseco, New York.
-He received his Doctor of Ministry from Trinity Evangelical Divinity School in 2001 and was ordained by the Evangelical Free Church of America in April, 2011.
+Nate has worked at Calvin College, Trinity International University, and Wheaton College, as well as serving as director of ministries for CAMP-of-the-WOODS and, prior to coming to the church in 2007, served as associate pastor at the Adirondack Bible Chapel in Piseco, New York.
+He received his Doctor of Ministry from Trinity Evangelical Divinity School in 2001 and was ordained by the Evangelical Free Church of America in April 2011.

-Nate and his wife, Kim, have two children: Joseph Micaiah, and Anna Leah.
-In his spare time, Nate enjoys yardwork, geography, playing the guitar, trail running, caving, and fishing.
+Nate and his wife, Kim, have two grown children: Joseph Micaiah, and Anna Leah.
+In his spare time, Nate enjoys yard work, geography, playing the guitar, trail running, caving, and fishing.

 Dave Zimmerman, Pastor of Disabilities Ministries

-Dave has a soft spot in his heart for those who face challenges in their lives.
-His road to his current position as pastor of the disabilities ministry began in September of 1983 when he first joined the pastoral staff at West Shore EFC.
-Then after being on staff for 14 years and attending the church for 20 years, God called Dave and his wife Kathy away to serve in another pastoral position.
-After being away from West Shore for 17 years God led them to once again become a part of the West Shore EFC family.
-His second stint as Pastor of the Disabilities Ministries began in April 2015.
-Dave’s passion is to do all he can to come along side people who are challenged by a disability to allow them to become active members of our church family.
+Dave has a heart for those who face challenges in their lives and has been on staff twice as the pastor of disabilities after being called to serve at another church for 17 years.
+His second stint began in April 2015.
+Dave’s passion is to do all he can to come alongside people who are challenged by disability to allow them to become active members of our church family.